Joffreybvn/wine-quality-analysis/README.md

 The *citric acid* concentration can be increased thanks to a higher *Sulphates* concentration, and a higher *Chlorides** concentration.

 ### The *Citric acid* & *Fixed acid* problem:
 As we saw earlier, more *citric acid* means indirectly having a better wine.
-And lesser *fixed acidity* means indirectly having more alcohol, and so a better wine.
+And less *fixed acidity* means indirectly having more alcohol, and so a better wine.

 However, **increasing the *citric acid* concentration makes the *fixed acidity* concentration increasing too** !
 Therefore, you can't blindly increase the *citric acid* because it will makes the wine having less *alcohol*.
 Or, your must compensate by reducing the *residual sugar* ans the *sulfur dioxide*.